Crassulaceae: Molecular phylogenetics

+Notes: 1.
+Clade numbers following van Ham, order following phylogeny of Thiede & Eggli 2.
+Thiede & Eggli renamed clade Telephium to Hylotelephium 3.
+Rhodiola and Umbilicus were included in Telephium by Hart, but formed a separate clade, Rhodiola, in Thiede & Eggli, making an eighth clade.

 Hart's taxonomic classification was revised by Thiede and Eggli (2007) to define three molecularly defined subfamilies, corresponding to the major clades, Crassuloideae, Kalanchoöideae and Sempervivoideae, and 34 genera.
 Although some authors prefer the older term Sedoideae for Sempervivoideae, Sempervivoideae has taxonomic priority.
 The earliest branching subfamily is the Crassuloideae (2 genera), followed by the Kalanchoöideae (4 genera).
 Both of these represent the genera of southern Africa.
 The remaining six clades are segregated into the five tribes of the large temperate climate subfamily Sempervivoideae, with about thirty genera.
 These are Telephiae, Umbilicicae, Semperviveae, Aeonieae and Sedeae.
 Sedeae is the largest of these and contains two sister clades, Leucosedum and Acre.
 The Sempervivoideae contain many familiar horticultural plants, such as Sedum.
 The phylogenetic relationships between the subfamilies are shown in the cladogram.